jrodriguezg/LFPrintAdapter-android/README.md

 Includes a sample app that allows the user to browse their local storage, select and print a PDF, JPEG or PNG file.

 ## Purpose
-The [LFPrintAdapter class][1] is an implementation of Android's [PrintDocumentAdapter][2] methods that abstracts you from implementing the _onLayout()_ and _onWrite()_ methods.
+The [lfprintadapter library][4] contains an is an implementation of Android's [PrintDocumentAdapter][2] methods that abstracts you from implementing the _onLayout()_ and _onWrite()_ methods.

+The current print framework in Android has some constraints when printing images at high resolution in big media sizes such rolls, specially panoramic pictures.
+To improve the results, this library contains a helper ready to be used when printing image files.

 This implementation is supported on a Parcelable [PrintJob][3] class that is intended to encapsulate all the attributes needed to compose the print job during the [LFPrintAdapter][1] lifecycle.
 You may extend it to accommodate its attributes to your app's purpose.

 ## Content
 This repository is a Gradle project formed by two modules:

-- The [lfprintadapter library][4], that contains a custom implementation of Android's PrintDocumentAdapter and a class that improves the experience when printing on roll printers when printing images.
+- The [lfprintadapter library][4], that contains [LFPrintAdapter][1] and the [LFRollHelper][9] classes that improves the experience when printing on roll printers when printing images.
-- An [Android application][5] that acts as an example of how to use the lfprintadapter library.
+- An [Android application][5] that acts as an example of how to use the [lfprintadapter library][4].

 The [lfprintadapter library][4] contains two flavours:
 + The _dumpFile_ flavour will make a copy of the print job (in form of PDF file) on the local device storage.
 The file will be copied under the /printing/ folder.